 Photo: @amandaadraper

 If you haven’t done a cacao ceremony before, here is what you can expect.
 Music, prayer, and lots of chocolate.
-It is a chance to come together with a group of people, set intentions, and get into a meditation led by love.
+It is a chance to come together with a group of people, set intentions, and get into a meditation.

 Insider Tip:

-• Getting there: located in the Balgue district, you can get here by transportation or foot, depending on how far you are.
+- Getting there: It’s located in the Balgue district, you can get here by scooter, bus or (if staying in Balgue) on foot – depending on how far you are, it’s roughly a 20-minute walk away.

-• How long should you stay: a few hours (Bring a book and relax)
+- How long should you stay: A few hours.

 In the afternoon: Explore the Ometepe rock carvings

 The ancient history around Ometepe is what makes it so special.
-Hundreds of years ago thousands of rock carvings were found all over the island describing the legends of Ometepe’s beginnings.
-You can find them all over the island and it’s a really fantastic way to cast one’s eye back and visualize the hands that may have carved these mysterious and beautiful etchings in the rock!
+Hundreds of years ago, thousands of rock carvings were found all over the island describing the legends of Ometepe’s beginnings.
+They’re a really fantastic way to learn about what Nicaragua was like in the pre-Columbian era.

 Museo Altagracia is one of the museums you can visit to see the rock carvings.
 You can even book a guide to help you explore them.
-The information online for booking is quite limited but rest assured when you get to the island, your hostel will be able to help you sort it out.
+The information online for booking is quite limited, but rest assured when you get to the island, your hostel in Ometepe will be able to help you sort it out.

 Photo: @amandaadraper

-If you don’t get a chance to visit the museum, it is very likely you will find the rock carvings around the island, just keep your eyes peeled…Some of the best places to see petroglyphs are at Hotel Finca Porvenir and at Finca Magdalena.
+If you don’t get a chance to visit the museum, it is very likely you will find the rock carvings around the island, just keep your eyes peeled…Some of the best places I found to see petroglyphs were at Hotel Finca Porvenir and at Finca Magdalena.

-Lucky for you, there are two of them to pick from! volcanoes Concepción and Maderas.
+Lucky for you, there are two of them to pick from: Concepción and Maderas.
 Both have so much to offer and are very different.

 Located on the north side of the island is Concepción Volcano.
 This volcano is mighty and active!

 This trek is for the brave few wanting to take on a challenge.
 The whole trip takes about 8-12 hours.
-You can find local guides near the volcano that charge around $30-50 USD to take you to the summit.
+You can find local guides near the volcano that charge around $30 USD to take you to the summit, plus there’s a $3 USD park entry fee.
+Guides are compulsory.

 Well worth it in my opinion.